DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION. PLEASE REVIEW IT CAREFULLY.

 We understand that medical information about you and your health is personal.
 We are committed to protecting medical information about you.
 We create a record of the care and services you receive at Southeastern Regional Medical Center and its affiliates (Southeastern Health).
 Your health information is contained in a medical record that is the physical property of SRMC.
 We need this record to provide you with quality care and to comply with certain legal requirements.

-This notice applies to all of the records of your care and billing for care that are created at Southeastern Health, whether made by Southeastern Health personnel or your independent personal doctor or other independent health care personnel, who are responsible for their own actions.
+This notice applies to all of the records of your care and billing for care that are created at Southeastern Health, whether made by Southeastern Health personnel, your independent personal doctor or other independent health care personnel.
 Your personal doctor or other independent health care personnel treating you may have different policies or notices regarding confidentiality and disclosure of your medical information that is created in their office or other location outside Southeastern Health.

 This notice will tell you how Southeastern Health and your care givers may use and disclose medical information about you.
 We also describe your rights and certain obligations we have regarding the use and disclosure of medical information.
 We are required by law to: